 Medical apps are a subtype of healthcare applications that serves to connect healthcare providers with patients and improve the quality of treatment.
 The actual functionality depends on the uses of the pharmacy software solutions and can range from EHR management to video chats.
 Patient health monitoring apps, mobile-based telehealth solutions, applications for medical scheduling, medication administration, diagnostics, or dieting – the variety of options that the mHealth market offers is countless.
 Check our article on pharmacy preceptor development to get more insights.

-mHealth and telehealth apps for patients and healthcare providerscontinue to gain momentum.
-In 2020, 274.7 million people in the US accessed the Internet through mobile devices, and this figure is projected to reach 295 million users by 2023.
+mHealth and telehealth apps for patients and healthcare providers continue to gain momentum.
+In 2023, 5.25 billion people are using smartphones, which is projected to reach 6.16 billion by 2028.
 This proves the point that the mobile target audience is tremendous.

-Based on the recent data, Google Play hosts over 47 thousand healthcare apps of different kinds.
-This number grows by 1,5% per quarter, which proves the increasing interest in mobile health.
+Based on the recent data, Google Play hosts over 54 thousand healthcare apps of different kinds.
+This number grows each quarter, which proves the increasing interest in mobile health.

 To figure out which mhealth trends in healthcare are the most popular, let’s take a brief look at the top grossing apps in the Google Play Store.

-This information should help businesses realize what type of mHealth app they need and what mHealth technology benefits users expect.
+This information should help businesses realize what type of custom health application they need and what technology benefits users expect.
 The findings will allow them to shape the concept of which types of mhealth app to consider and select the right combination of e-prescription software features.

-Find more about the mHealth benefits for providers, patients, and tech investors in the sections below.
-Find out also some insights on the barriers to mhealth adoption visiting our additional article.
+In the sections below, learn more about the mHealth benefits for providers, patients, and tech investors.
+And find some insights on the barriers to mhealth adoption by visiting our additional article.

 Real-Life Examples of How mHealth Benefits Simplify the Life of Patients